 This is a ketchup packet from Denny’s.

 Denny’s is a budget chain of restaurants found across the length and breadth of this fair land.
-It was founded in 1953 by Richard Jezak and Harold Butler as Denny’s Doughnuts in Lakewood, California.
+It was founded in 1953 by Richard Jezak and Harold Butler as Danny’s Doughnuts in Lakewood, California.

 It’s Flavorite brand Nipee.

 Flavorite is a commercial line of food sold by grocery chain Supervalu, with a focus on low-cost soft drinks.

 Dick Butkus (1942-2023) was a linebacker for the Chicago Bears, considered by many the greatest linebacker ever to grace the sport of football.

 Oooh, that’s good Nipee!

 An impression of Jackie Gleason’s character Reginald Van Gleason III, from The Jackie Gleason Show.
 He would take a swallow of a drink and exclaim in the character’s reedy voice, “Mmm, that’s good booze!”